exploringdata/website/content/map/3d/elevation-diary-nerja.md

 ## Prompt

-I have 483 photos with geo location and altitude information from my recent travel to Nerja in Spain.
-Come up with interesting ways to visualize the data from the photos.
-Create a short list of ideas.
-Keep the small size of the dataset in mind.

-Below is a sample from the dataset:
+I have 483 photos with geo location and altitude information from my recent travel to Nerja in Spain Below is a sample from the dataset:

 filename,latitude,longitude,altitude,timestamp
 IMG_20260106_132810881,36.78705,-3.883663888888889,197.6,2026:01:06 13:28:12